 Who Does the Law Offices of Benjamin N. Sternberg, A.P.C.
 Represent?

-Our experienced trust litigation attorney represents individuals in Los Angeles, Century City, and throughout the State of California who are named in the administration of the estate of a person who has passed away.
+Our experienced trust litigation attorney represents individuals in Los Angeles, San Fernando Valley, and throughout the State of California who are named in the administration of the estate of a person who has passed away.

 Often times, even though there is a trust in place, the surviving members named therein may not agree on the terms or the handling of the details by those who were placed in charge of the trust’s care.